Galleries

 This second collection of portraits continues the theme of the first — depicting and honouring the richly diverse inhabitants of the Tablelands.
 The local population provides a wonderland of idiosyncratic, original and colourful characters that represent an endless opportunity to capture and interpret humanity in all its colours, ages and moods.

-By Songriver Photography Group.
+By Songriver Photography Group

-On display until Friday 28 March.
+On display until Friday 30 May.